 The minor inside trip is often called the jab of judo and for good reason.
 It’s a low-risk high-reward move that you can use to set other things up.
 In essence, it’s a backwards throw.
 Whenever your opponent is off-balanced towards one of his back corners you’ve got the ko-uchi available.

 2. O-Uchi Gari

 For the O-Uchi gari, you still attack one of your opponent’s back corners but the mechanics are different.
 Instead of doing it with a straight leg you attack with a bent one.
 You move your shoulders to the outside instead of inside.
 You could either make light contact with your Achilles tendon or fully commit and drop to a knee.

 3. Uchi Mata

-Another inside attack, the uchi mata is oftentimes called the throw of the kings in judo.
+Another inside attack, the Uchi Mata is oftentimes called the throw of the kings in Judo.
 You use your thigh to lift the inside of your opponent’s thigh or crotch.
-Perhaps the best variant for BJJ is the hopping pissing-dog or ken-ken uchi mata.
-Throwing them cleanly takes quite a bit of experience.
-Ken-ken does not.
-It’ll also leave you standing and in guard passing position.
+Perhaps the best variant for BJJ is the hopping pissing-dog or ken-ken Uchi Mata.
+This variation does not a lifetime to master, unlike the “regular” version which is often touted as being Judo’s most difficult technique.

 4. Kawazu-Gake or Grapevine Throw

-This one is forbidden in Judo but really popular in russian Sambo.
+This one is forbidden in Judo but really popular in Russian Sambo.
 We’re listing it here as another part of your Judo for BJJ arsenal though as it is inherently a Judo technique by origin.
 So far we’ve listed throws in three different directions: the two back corners and the front corner towards your sleeve hand.
-This’ll be the last in your arsenal towards your collar hand.
+That’ll be the last in your arsenal, towards your collar grip hand.